-Learn more about helping your kids with safe travel to and from school by downloading VicHealth’s practical guide: https://www.vichealth.vic.gov.au/media-and-resources/publications/parental-fear
+Learn more about helping your kids to travel safely to and from school by downloading VicHealth’s practical guide: https://www.vichealth.vic.gov.au/media-and-resources/publications/parental-fear

-If your school is registered for Walk to School, your child’s teacher will use a classroom calendar to record:
+If your school is participating in Walk to School, your child’s teacher may choose to use a classroom calendar to record:

 · your child’s name